Listen to an audio file of this tool.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.

 - For example, you might say to the person at the bank, “Hi.
 I come in here weekly, and you’ve helped me many times.
 What is your name?
 It’s nice to meet you.”
-You could then ask you teen to introduce themselves to practice, or you could say, “This is my daughter, Amanda.
+You could then ask your teen to introduce themselves to practice, or you could say, “This is my daughter, Amanda.
 She is a great help.”

 - You may take the opportunity on the car ride home to reflect on the introduction.
 You might ask, “What did you notice that I said to the woman at the bank?
-Are there some people you don’t know at school you might be able to introduce yourself to in a similar way?”5
+Are there some people you don’t know at school you might be able to introduce yourself to in a similar way?”

 - Make introductions at school or extracurriculars.
 There’s always a first drop off at a new activity, a new grade level, a new school where parents are standing around saying goodbye to their teens.
 You may have reached the point in which your teen pushes you away quickly.
 This is common as they exert their independence.
 But, if not, it can be an ideal opportunity to begin making introductions.
 Introduce yourself and your teen to other parents and teens.
 It can be as simple as shaking a hand and exchanging names.
-If this healthy risk makes you nervous, consider that it can be an important teaching tool to model for your teen on how to overcome their fears and reach out to connect with others.
+If this healthy risk makes you nervous, consider that it can be an important teaching tool to model for your teen how to overcome their fears and reach out to connect with others.

 - Discuss your own friendship challenges.
 Though in the past, your teen may have not shown any interest in your friendships, now they may be keenly paying attention to how you manage your relationships.
 When you experience friendship challenges, talk them through with your teen.
 “June didn’t invite me to a party I know she’s throwing.
 Now I feel awkward when I talk to her.
 I’m wondering whether or not I should bring it up.”
 This gives your teen a low-risk opportunity to problem solve through a social situation.
-Be sure you include your values of what a good friend should act like to the conversation.
+Be sure you include your values of what a good friend should act like in the conversation.
 They’ll need lots of practice making tough decisions, so you will be giving them an added opportunity.

-- Learn strategies together.
+- Learn strategies together!
 When you start a friendship, going up to a stranger can be nerve wracking.
 Your teen may prefer to stay in their comfort zone even if friendless.
 Brainstorming ideas together for ways to start up a connection can add to their comfort level and may even boost their motivation to take that healthy risk.
 Here are a few ideas to add to your brainstorm list:

 - Find a common interest (sports, music, art, animals).